ShariatPanah/Shop-System/README.md

 Database: Microsoft Sql Server

-some screenshots of the application:
+## Some screenshots of the application

 Main Form: